celestvw/todo-list-assessment/Tests/TestPlan.md

 - UI: cosmetic enhancements

 ### Future Features: ###
-1. Application's back end must be managed on Kubernetes to ensure the appliation is self healing, should any services break and scalability for future feature implementations.
+1. Manage the applicaion on Kubernetes
-2. Application must be ported to Cordova to run as a mobile application.
+2. Port application to Cordova for it to run as a mobile application

 ### Testing Types: ###
  - Unit, Functional, API: Postman if Restful API, Regression, Load Testing: JMeter or NEOLoad, Usability and Smoke Tests